oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 * it requires the bonding curve can be defined as an analytic formula so that it is integral calculation can be programmed in smart contract;
 * more details in [shorting bonding curve research](../02-signaling-mechanism/2-shot-sell-bc/README.md)

-## 4.4 More Features

-* **stake in Ether or any other ERC20 token**
-	* users can deposit Ocean, Ether or any other ERC20 token as the reserve token into the bonding curve contract;
-	* it can be enabled by integrating Uniswap to automated swap other tokens into Ocean tokens and deposit Ocean tokens into bonding curve contract.